 Theatre mediation workshop

-There are 2 types of workshops available prior to or after a performance:
+Several types of workshops are available before or after the performances:

 This workshop provides an overview of the company’s artistic approach, presents various theatre crafts, examines the production’s themes and characters and generally concludes on a short theatre-of-movement exercise.